gotreasa/green-tic-tac-toe/NOTES.md

 WHEN a new game is requested via /api/TicTacToe/newGame, THEN is provided to the requester a JSON with a game played in BOT mode.

-## Pomodoro 1:
+## API Pomodoro 1

-Scenario 1: Player 1 wins with a vertical line
-GIVEN a system
+API Scenario 1: Player 1 wins with a vertical line GIVEN a system
 WHEN it calls the newGame API
 THEN it receives the result of player X winning with a vertical line

-- should populate the player on each move
-- should populate the moves
+- ✅should get initial move with empty grid

+## API Pomodoro 2

-- should output the move on new Game
+- should get initial move with player set to blank
+- should get a move with player set to X and grid with X placed
 - should return a winning vertical line for player X